Internet and Television Service Bait and Switch

 - The total monthly price.
 Some quoted prices come with a series of additional fees that significantly increase the amount you will pay.
-In addition to confirming the base product price, be sure to ask about all additional fees the company will charge that will boost the price you will pay.
+In addition to confirming the base product price, be sure to ask about all additional fees the company will charge that will increase the price you actually pay.
 Ask the company to tell you the total monthly price you will pay.

 - The length of the promotion.
 Some low “teaser” rates are designed to get you to sign up but end after a short time.
 Ask the company how long the promised price will last.

 - The rate after any promotion expires.
 Some companies give people initial “promotional” rates to get the customer in the door but increase their prices by large amounts after the promotion expires.
 Ask if a promotional rate applies, and if so, ask what rate you’ll have to pay once the promotional rate expires.

 - Early cancellation penalties.
 Some companies charge people cancellation penalties for ending service, even to consumers who do not sign a contract.
 Ask whether you may cancel the service at any time without penalty.
 If there is a penalty, ask how much it is and how long it applies.

 A reputable company should be willing to send you an email, letter, or text message putting its promises in writing.
 Be wary of companies that will not put their offers in writing.
 If the company tells you it will provide the information after you purchase the product, make sure that the company actually sends you this information.
 Some companies promise to disclose the price and rules of its promotions but never do.
 Contact the company if it fails to give you this information.
 If you do get the information, read all of it, especially the fine print.